 Richard established Data Liberate having been with the UK’s leading Linked Data and Semantic Web technology company, Talis, for over twenty years.
 This coupled with his passion for and engagement with new and emerging technology trends, gives him a unique perspective of the issues challenging information professionals today.

-Since April 2012 he has been with the global library cooperative OCLC as Technology Evangelist, promoting and demystifying the benefits of Linked Data inside and outside of the organisation, to the broader library, Web and Semantic Web communities.
+He worked for three years with the global library cooperative OCLC as Technology Evangelist, promoting and demystifying the benefits of Linked Data inside and outside of the organisation, to the broader library, Web and Semantic Web communities.

-Follow Richard on the Data Liberate Blog, as @rjw on Twitter, in LinkedIn, catch up with his presentations on SlideShare, or contact us for a conversation.
+Follow Richard on the Data Liberate Blog, as @rjw on Twitter, in LinkedIn, catch up with his presentations on SlideShare, or contact for a conversation.